 Each person is unique.
 He made it that way because it was important that no one had any other measure to explain who we are except for the Lord.

 God can and will reveal more about you than any assessment can ever do.
-And, He has an incredible way of putting people in places where they could never have been when looking at things from a natural perspective.
+He has an incredible way of putting people in seemingly impossible places when looking at things from a natural perspective.

 After being sold into slavery became the ruler of the land.
 Genesis 37-50.

 Helped to deliver a people, after being widowed and going to a new land.

 Led the children of Israel into the promised land, all the while having to be reminded to “be strong and of good courage”.

 Overlooked by his family when it came time to anoint the next king.